rcl-learn/docs/event/create.md

 ## Event

-- In the Event Group click the admin button to the far right and click on the ``Events`` link.
+- In the Event Group list, click the admin button to the far right and click on the ``Events`` link.

 - In the ``Events`` page, click the ``Create an Event`` button.